 There are many different ways to treat teen depression.
 Of course, this decision should be taken with the help of a certified counselor.
 Below are some helpful treatment options:

 - Help can also be found at treatment centers for depressed teens.
-Our adolescent intensive outpatient program can help them deal with their mental health issues, through evidence-based therapy and structure.
+Through evidence-based therapy and structure, our adolescent intensive outpatient program can help them deal with their mental health issues and any substance abuse or behavioral issues they might be having.

-- Therapy be the best treatment for teenage depression.
+- Therapy is the best treatment for teenage depression.
+Psychological counseling or talk therapy is best known for treating depression by talking about depression and related issues with a mental health professional.
 While individual therapy is done on a one-on-one basis, there is also the option of group therapy and family therapy.

 - Some teenagers may require psychiatric treatment if the level of the depression is particularly severe.
 Such treatment is recommended by medical professionals and is done in a hospital setting.